SukritaEarn/django-polls/README.md

 This project is consist of two sites.

-    1. A site that lets people view polls and vote them.

-    2. An admin site that you can add, change, and delete polls.
+    1. An admin site that you can add, change, and delete your questions and choices.

+    2. A polls site that shows your questions and choices, after you add them in the admin site.

 ## Requirements

-The application requires
-* Python add-on modules as in [requirements.txt](requirements.txt)
+The application requires python add-on modules as in [requirements.txt](requirements.txt)

-## Installing

-I use Django to create this poll application.
-You can install Django from this [Install Guide](https://docs.djangoproject.com/en/2.2/intro/install/).

 ## Built With